Uhhhhhhhhhhhhhhhhhhhhhh/Project/README.md

 Currently, Lionplanner only supports the view for the Registrar.
 As such, the ability to insert new data for Faculty, Rooms, Courses, and the Final Course Assignment (schedule).
 This data is inserted into the MySQL Database specified in the SQL Connection Information.

-The [Administrative UI] can be located at the top left of the application window.
+The [Administrative UI] can be located at the top left of the application window, which contains the following Tabs:

 ### File
 Allows the user to import / export [XML] files.